 Probation and Suspension Policy for Certificate or Licensure Students

 A student who has been permitted to pursue a certificate or licensure program must achieve a cumulative GPA of 3.00 after six or more credit hours of graduate coursework.
-If he or she fails to do so, he or she will be placed on probation and must raise his or her cumulative GPA to 3.00 within the next six credit hours.
+If he or she fails to do so, he or she will be placed on probation.
+The student and certificate or licensure Graduate Program Director should meet to discuss a plan for earning the return to good standing.
+If the Graduate Program Director determines the student cannot mathematically raise the GPA to 3.00 within six hours, the limit for non-degree students, then he or she may discuss with the student whether an immediate suspension is warranted.
+If so, with the student’s written approval, the advisor can request immediate suspension in writing to the Vice Provost & Dean of the Graduate School, so that the student may consider reinstatement options.
+If immediate suspension is not warranted or requested, the student must raise his or her cumulative GPA to 3.00 within the next six credit hours.
 A student who fails to achieve a cumulative GPA of 3.00 after completing the additional six credit hours will be indefinitely suspended and prevented from enrolling in graduate courses.
 This does not affect the student’s status with regard to undergraduate courses.

 Probation and Suspension Policy for Unaffiliated Students

 An unaffiliated student must achieve a GPA of at least 3.00 after six credit hours.
-If he or she who fails to achieve a 3.00 after completing an additional six credit hours, he or she will be indefinitely suspended and prevented from enrolling in graduate courses.
+If not, he or she is strongly advised to seek guidance from the Graduate School.
+If the student cannot mathematically raise the GPA to 3.00 within six hours, the limit for these students, then the Graduate School may discuss with the student whether an immediate suspension is warranted.
+If so, with the student’s written approval, the Vice Provost & Dean of the Graduate School may initiate immediate suspension so that the student may consider reinstatement options.
+If immediate suspension is not warranted or requested, the student must achieve a 3.00 after completing an additional six credit hours.
+If not, he or she will be indefinitely suspended and prevented from enrolling in graduate courses.
 This does not affect the student’s status with regard to undergraduate courses.

 Separation and Deactivation from a Graduate Program